stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev/get-started.md

 The web app allows to deposit and withdraw btc from the peg wallet.
 It also provides a list of recent deposit and withdrawal transactions.

+The settings page provides details about the sBTC contract and your own addresses.

 ## sBTC cli

 See [README of the sbtc repo](https://github.com/stacks-network/sbtc/blob/main/sbtc-cli/README.md) for commands to create and broadcast deposit and withdrawal bitcoin transactions.